Embed Code

 The ripening stage of cannabinoids, but will not tell us which cannabinoids are present and at what percentages in green flower cannabis.
 Cannabinoids are accurately detected with High-Pressure Liquid Chromatography (HPCL) which when detecting terpenes don’t utilize when evaluating cannabis.

 Many people believe the greatest effect differences of green flower cannabis are due to the cannabinoids such as Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
-This old-school idea has changed over recent years as people learn more about the plant, and now consumers are beginning to understand that the effect differences of cannabis are due more to terpenes than cannabinoids.
+This #1excludeGlossary idea has changed over recent years as people learn more about the plant, and now consumers are beginning to understand that the effect differences of cannabis are due more to terpenes than cannabinoids.

 Cannabis produces anywhere from dozens to over four hundred (400) individual terpenes within a single variety, and the types of terpenes within the different flowers play a major role in the effects experienced when they’re inhaled.
-People can smell the dominant aromas like citrus, pine, and dank (limonene, pinene, and myrcene) within the mix of terpenes when they smell cannabis, but they cannot smell the hundreds of individual terpenes on any given cannabis sample.
+People can smell the dominant aromas like citrus, pine, and “dank” (limonene, pinene, and myrcene) within the mix of terpenes when they smell cannabis, but they cannot smell the hundreds of individual terpenes on any given cannabis sample.

 Detecting terpenes is an art and science that suggests terpene groups can be physically felt in different parts of the face and that these qualities relate to a particular type of psychoactive effect.
 Terpenes are responsible for the different ways cannabis makes people feel, such as stimulated or sedated, including the effects in between.

-These differences are frequently and wrongly categorized as Indica or Sativa.”
+These differences are frequently and wrongly categorized as “Indica or Sativa.”
 Indica and Sativa are old-school categories for species or subspecies of cannabis; they are plant types, not effect types.
 The science behind the effects of different hybrid cannabis is based on the types of conglomerated terpenes present within different ratios that produce different effects.

 Say a sample of cannabis has one hundred (100) terpenes; each terpene has a certain chemical effect, and different strengths.
-D-limonene and A-pinene both produce uplifting effects, whereas linalool and myrcene produce relaxing effects.
+D-limonene and #6excludeGlossary both produce uplifting effects, whereas linalool and myrcene produce relaxing effects.
 Consider this as an example; a green cannabis flower has seventy (70) stimulating terpenes with the other thirty (30) being more sedative in nature.

 With a 70/30 variance, the majority of the terpenes present should produce more of a stimulating effect.
 Detecting terpenes suggest that you can sense this 70/30 variance by paying attention to where the terpene molecules are felt to stimulate the trigeminal nerve.